timnew/response_builder/README.md

     return buildFuture(future);
   }

-  // Instead of implement buildData, you should implement buildContent as minimal implementation
+  // Instead of implement buildValue, you should implement buildContent as minimal implementation
   @override
   Widget buildContent(BuildContext context, List<String> content) {
-    // Implement contract from WithEmptyData to build not empty content
+    // Implement contract from WithEmptyValue to build not empty content

     // content will never be empty
     assert(content.isNotEmpty);